Weight Training: Better Than Botox?

 Muscle loss and ageing

 As you age, you naturally lose muscle mass, a process called sarcopenia.
-This decline in muscle mass can lead to a more frail, saggy appearance which is associated with looking older.
+This decline in muscle mass leads to a more frail, saggy appearance which is associated with looking older.

 Strength training helps to combat this by building and maintaining muscle mass.
-As muscles become firmer, they provide better support for the skin, which can give the body a more youthful shape and prevent sagging.
+As muscles become firmer, they provide better support for the skin, which gives the body a more youthful shape and prevents sagging.

-By building a more toned and defined physique, you’ll be perceived as younger, have improved blood flow and more taught, healthy skin.
+By building a more toned and defined physique, you may be perceived as younger and you’ll have improved blood flow and more taught, healthy skin.

 How does strength training keep you young?